ABOUT FCHP

 Friends of City Hall Park purposes

-FCHP is a volunteer community organization formed to:
+FCHP is a volunteer community organization formed in 1995 to:

-1. assist NYC’s Department of Parks & Recreation (DPR) to make the best possible City Hall Park (CHP) as a precious neighborhood park & all New Yorkers’ city commons.
+1. assist NYC Parks to make the best possible City Hall Park (CHP) as a precious neighborhood park & all New Yorkers’ city commons.

 2. assure public access to all agreed paths & lawns.